 Patient registries are databases that contain information about individuals affected by a particular condition.
 Most registries focus on the information that is needed to find patients eligible for clinical trials, but they have many other benefits.
 The information they hold can help clinicians develop care standards for a particular condition.
 Patients can link to the research community and have the opportunity to access information directly relevant to their condition.
 The registries are generally designed for one specific condition.
 They include information about the symptoms of the people registered and if possible, what their genetic diagnosis is.

-Registries are usually set up at a national level and then the data combined into one international registry.
-For example, there are now registries for Duchenne muscular dystrophy in over 40 countries and data from these registries is combined into one international registry.
+Registries are usually set up at a national level, but can join the TREAT-NMD Global Registry Network if they can demonstrate high data quality and appropriate consent processes are in place.
+TREAT-NMD coordinate data and recruitment enquiries with the cooperation of the national registries, but do not have access to any patient data directly.
 For some rarer conditions, or conditions that have many different subtypes such as congenital muscular dystrophies, international registries have been set up without the intermediate step of national registries.

 Who can register and how do you do it?

 Registries are already in place for several neuromuscular diseases and anyone who has one of the conditions listed can register.
 If you are the parent of a child with the condition, you can register on their behalf.